Retirement planning generally moves through three phases in sequence: accumulation, distribution and estate.

 During the accumulation phase, most households invest in higher-risk assets.
 It is common, for example, for people to invest heavily in S&P 500 index funds, a high-volatility asset relative to many alternatives.
 This is chiefly because you can take a long-term approach to accumulation.
 You won’t need this money any time soon, so you can let it ride out the bear markets.

 In distribution, your approach to risk likely changes.
-You’ll need to take income from this portfolio, which means you can’t always let your investments ride out a downturn.
-In order to avoid having to sell assets at a loss, most households shift their portfolios to a more conservative mix of assets such as bonds and annuities.
+You’ll need to take income from this portfolio, which means you don’t always have the time to let your investments ride out a downturn.
+In order to avoid having to sell assets at a loss, most households shift their portfolios to a more conservative mix of assets focusing on bonds and annuities.

-On the other hand, if you’ll need to rely on the income from this portfolio for a predetermined amount, then it might be a good idea to invest for more security.
+On the other hand, if you’ll need to rely on a fixed income from this portfolio, then it might be a good idea to invest for more security.
 This is where a financial advisor can help you explore your options.

 2. Anticipate Inflation, Taxes and Longevity